Dartmouth will again require SAT and ACT scores, after a pandemic pause

 A new studyconducted by the college found test scores could have helped less advantaged students, including first-generation students and students from low-income families, gain access to the school.

+He says students from disadvantaged backgrounds submitted their test scores at far lower rates, but their scores were high enough that they might have helped the students get in.

+"We can see in the data: Oh wow, that student, boy, they had a 1450 ... or a 1500 ...
+We didn't even know that.
+And they were not admitted to Dartmouth," he says.
+"That is a really outstanding score.
+And, it would have been a great piece [of information] to have."

-The Dartmouth professors who led the study also found that test scores helped bring in students from high schools that didn't already have a track record of sending students to Dartmouth.
+The study also found that test scores helped bring in students from high schools that didn't already have a track record of sending students to Dartmouth.

 The Dartmouth study challenges the long-standing criticism that standardized tests, like the ACT and the College Board's SAT, hurt students from marginalized backgrounds when it comes to admissions.